natfarleydev/prd-markdown/README.md

 2. Implicit links should be used where possible.
 3. Word wrap all files to 65 chars 'manually' (I use emacs M-q shortcut).

-A project to convert the pathfinder prd into markdown for the purpose of making an ebook (or collection of ebooks)
+A project to convert the PF prd into markdown for the purpose of making an ebook (or collection of ebooks)

 ## House Rules